-Our post today will summarize the elements you have to prove in succeeding in your auto accident claim.
+Our post today will summarize the elements you have to prove to succeed in your auto accident claim.
 If you have any questions or would like to discuss your auto accident, please contact one of our Durham Personal Injury Attorneys or Greensboro Personal Injury Attorneys through the Free Consultation form to the right, by phone at 888-820-5885 or by email at firstname.lastname@example.org.

 For most North Carolina auto accidents, establishing legal responsibility or legal liability on the at-fault driver involves the same analysis.
-At the root of auto accident liability is the same question: did someone else’s carelessness or recklessness or lack of attention cause you property damage or injury.
-Proving someone was negligent is generally no more complicated than just determining that someone harmed you by being careless, reckless or lacking proper attention.
-The legal elements of a negligence claim we have outlined below sound a little more complicated, but, cumulatively, they establish that someone injured you by being careless, reckless or lacking proper attention while driving.
-If you have any questions about any element of your injury case, please contact our Durham Injury Lawyers or Greensboro Injury Lawyers.
+At the root of auto accident liability is the same question: did someone else’s carelessness recklessness or lack of attention cause you property damage or injury?
+Proving someone was negligent is generally no more complicated than just determining that someone harmed you by being careless, reckless, or lacking proper attention.
+The legal elements of a negligence claim we have outlined below sound a little more complicated, but, cumulatively, they establish that someone injured you by being careless, reckless, or lacking proper attention while driving.
+If you have any questions about any element of your case, please contact our Durham car accident lawyer.

 The four legal elements that you have to prove if your case goes to court are: